testcodewca/wca/modresorts-twas-j8/README.md

 ## Overview

 This is the WebSphere Application Server version of the ModResorts application.
 It contains code issues that need to be addressed before migrating the applicaiton successfully to Liberty.
+This project is currently buit on Java 8 version.

 ## Building